jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 28 – AI-Driven Architecture: From Monoliths to Microservices

 **Abstract:**
-AI isn’t just writing functions—it’s rethinking systems.
+AI isn’t just writing functions, it’s rethinking systems.
 We’ll use AI to design a migration from a monolith to microservices, prompting it for architecture decisions, dependency maps, and observability configurations that show how everything connects.

 ### Outline
 1. **When to Break the Monolith** – Signs it’s time to split.